Partner with a Compassionate and Experienced Divorce Attorney in Reading, PA

 If You Need An Uncontested Divorce Lawyer, Attorney Grenko Can Help

 Broadly speaking, there are two different types of divorce.
 The first is contested divorce, where one party does something that forces the other to start divorce proceedings.
 This can include things such as adultery or abuse.
 Unsurprisingly, these cases tend to be rather tense and complicated.
 The second type of divorce, however, is known as an uncontested divorce.
 Unlike with contested divorce, no one is at fault; the individuals simply realize the marriage isn’t working and opt to separate.
-There can still be a significant amount of confusion and heartache, but it’s much more likely to be resolved amicably with the aid of an uncontested divorce lawyer.
+There can still be a significant amount of confusion and heartache, but it’s much more likely to be resolved amicably with the aid of a family court attorney.

 Divorce attorney John Grenko is available to provide assistance whenever you’re ready to file for divorce.
 He understands the emotional burden this process has likely placed on you, and so treats you with compassion and empathy.
 However, he will also firmly protect your rights and provide guidance on how to proceed.
 He can help you fill out the necessary legal documents, divide property, and more.
 Call him today and speak to a qualified uncontested divorce lawyer.